Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

-\begin{remark} The index of $\Eb_{\bs{w}_i}, \Pb_{\bs{w}_i}$ denotes the dependency of the state trajectory $\bs{x}_{i}$ on the string of random scenarios $\bs{w}_i$ for each agent $i$.
 It is worth to mention that for our study we only need a finite number of instances of $\bs{w}_i$, and we do not require the probability space $\cl{W}_i$ and the probability measure $\Pb_{\bs{w}_i}$ to be known explicitly.
-The availability of the number of scenarios from the sample space $\cl{W}_i$ is enough which can for instance be obtained from historical data. \end{remark}
+The availability of a number of scenarios from the sample space $\cl{W}_i$ is enough which will become concrete in later parts of the paper.
+Such samples can be for instance obtained from historical data.

-We refer to the proposed optimization problem \eqref{opt_agent} as a single agent optimization problem, and whenever all agents solve this problem separately in a receding horizon fashion without any coupling constraints, it is referred to as the \textit{decoupled solution} (DS) in the subsequent parts.
-It is important to notice that the proposed problem \eqref{opt_agent} is in general a non-convex problem and hard to solve.
-In the following section, we will develop a tractable framework to obtain an $\varepsilon_i$-feasible solution for each agent $i$. \ifarxiv In the following part, we extend the proposed single agent optimization problem \eqref{opt_agent} into a multi-agent network (STG). \else \fi
+The proposed optimization problem \eqref{opt_agent} is a finite-horizon, chance-constrained mixed-integer quadratic program, whose stages are coupled by the binaries \eqref{startup}, and dynamics of the imbalance error \eqref{probimb} for each agent $i$ at each sampling time $k$.
+It is important to note that the proposed problem \eqref{opt_agent} is in general a non-convex problem and hard to solve.
+In the following section, we will develop a tractable framework to obtain a probabilistically feasible solution for each agent $i$.
+We refer to the proposed optimization problem \eqref{opt_agent} as a single agent problem, and whenever all agents solve this problem separately in a receding horizon fashion without any coupling constraints, it is referred to as the \textit{decoupled solution} (DS) in the subsequent parts.
+We next extend the proposed single agent optimization problem \eqref{opt_agent} into a STGs setting.